Independent Network News (TV program): History

 Bill Jorgensen left the program (and WPIX) in 1983.
-Bosh and Harper continued to anchor together for another year until Bosh departed in 1984 to join KDFW-TV in Dallas.
+Bosh and Harper continued to anchor together for another year until Bosh departed in October 1984 to join KDFW-TV in Dallas.
 Brad Holbrook, who joined the operation a year earlier after anchoring at WNAC-TV/WNEV-TV in Boston, became co-anchor with Harper.
-Also in 1984, WPIX dropped its Action News branding for the station's local newscasts and decided to rebrand its 7:30 and 10:30 p.m. newscasts as INN: The Independent News, which was concurrently adopted as the title of the national program.
+Also on March 12, 1984, WPIX dropped its Action News branding for the station's local newscasts and decided to rebrand its 7:30 and 10:30 p.m. newscasts as INN: The Independent News, which was concurrently adopted as the title of the national program.
 The midday newscast continued (now under the title of INN: Midday Edition) until September 1985, when it was replaced by the lighter-toned Inday News, which focused upon consumer news and human interest stories.
 Donna Hanover, who was already anchoring the local 7:30 WPIX newscast, anchored this newscast alongside Brad Holbrook (Marvin Scott, meanwhile, was reassigned to anchor the weekend editions of the national broadcast), which was part of a syndicated block called Inday, a co-venture of Tribune, LBS Communications and Columbia Pictures Television, designed to provide stations with a two-hour block of news and "infotainment"; Inday was cancelled after only one season, ending in September 1986.

 In January 1985, Tribune signed veteran CBS News correspondent Morton Dean to anchor both the national Independent News broadcast and the late WPIX newscast.
 Pat Harper would leave WPIX and INN in the spring of 1985, after being hired as the 6 p.m. co-anchor at New York's NBC owned-and-operated station, WNBC-TV; Sheila Stainback, formerly of WBAL-TV in Baltimore, was brought in to replace her alongside Dean.
 Harper's place on the 7:30 local broadcast was given to Donna Hanover, with Holbrook as co-anchor.

 Beginning on January 12, 1987, the national INN newscast was renamed USA Tonight, keeping that name for the remainder of its run although the INN name and logo was still used in graphics.
 An increased focus was placed on features in the retitled program, and Dean began anchoring the program by himself.
 A year after the new format was implemented, Dean left Tribune for ABC News and a returning Brad Holbrook took the anchor position on weeknights.
 Stainback would eventually return as his co-anchor, with both of them continuing to anchor the local newscast that followed.

 The weekend editions of USA Tonight were discontinued after Marvin Scott was reassigned to WPIX in 1989; he and Mary Garofalo were named anchors of WPIX's local newscast, which moved to 10 p.m. as the lead-in for USA Tonight at 10:30.
 Holbrook remained as anchor of the national broadcast through all of this, while Stainback initially anchored alongside him before being moved to weekends.